ldn-softdev/jtc/User Guide.md

 "stringified object: false, [], null, a string" bash $
 ```
-Note that string values (`"five"`, `"a string"`) also get stripped (because during such kind of interpolation a stripped notation
+Note that string values (`"five"`, `"a string"`) also get naked (because during such kind of interpolation a naked notation
 token `{}` gets applied onto each value of the iterable one by one).

 However, if any of children hold nested string types, then such interpolation would fail: